Kotlin/kotlin-spec/docs/kotlin.core/type-inference.md

 - Conditional expressions (`if` and `when`):
     - Smart cast conditions derived from expression condition are active inside the true branch scope;
     - Smart cast conditions derived from negated expression condition are active inside the false branch scope;
-    - If a branch is statically known to be definitely evaluated, that branch's condition is also propagated over to the containing scope after the conditional expression;
+    - If a branch is statically known to be definitely evaluated, that branch's condition is also propagated over to its containing scope after the conditional expression;
 - Elvis operator (operator `?:`): if the right-hand side of elvis operator is unreachable, a nullability condition for the left-hand side expression (if applicable) is introduced for the rest of the containing scope;
 - Safe navigation operator (operator `?.`) TODO()
 - Logical conjunction expressions (operator `&&`): all conditions derived from the left-hand expression are applied to the right-hand expression;